vmware-samples/validated-solutions-for-cloud-foundation/hrm/README.md

 7. Click the `Details` tab and enter `VMware vCenter Server Appliance` as product name in the `Name` field.

 ### 3. Shades of red, green, and yellow may vary on vRealize Operations widgets.
-Shades of Red, Green and Yellow may be different in different widgets but they represent the same thing.
-Ignore the shades, this is a vRealize Operations limitation.
+Shades of red, green, and yellow may be different in different widgets but they represent the same thing.
+Ignore the shades as this is a vRealize Operations product limitation.

 ## Support